Jimmy Deuchar: Career

-He returned to the UK and worked again with Scott (1960–62) and with Tubby Hayes (1962–66).
+From April 1957 to late 1959 he worked with Kurt Edelhagen's orchestra in Germany, then played with Ronnie Scott's quintet from 1960 to 1962 upon his return to Britain.
+From 1962 until 1966 he worked regularly with Tubby Hayes.
 As a highly gifted player and a leading exponent of the "modern" style, he was in some demand and achieved success as a touring player in Europe and the United States.
 He also "sat in" with leading American players at Ronnie Scott's club as musical exchanges were liberalised at the start of the 1960s.

-He returned to work with Edelhagen in 1966.
-In the 1960s and early 1970s, he also worked with The Kenny Clarke-Francy Boland Big Band, featuring leading European and expatriate American musicians.
-He returned to London around 1971, working freelance, and then to Dundee in the mid-1970s.
-He continued to arrange, play and guest in a number of settings, including the BBC Big Band in London and the BBC Scottish Radio Orchestra in Glasgow, until his health deteriorated.
+Deuchar played with the Kenny Clarke/Francy Boland Big Band on many occasions in 1963–1971, and moved back to Germany in 1965.
+He worked as a soloist and staff arranger with the Edelhagen orchestra from 1966, and also did extensive arranging and composing work.
+In 1971 Deuchar moved to Ealing, London, working freelance, and then to Dundee in the mid-1970s.
+While mainly active as an arranger, he resumed playing in 1974 and appeared in a number of settings, including the BBC Big Band in London and the BBC Scottish Radio Orchestra in Glasgow.

-He died in 1993, aged 63.
+He died in Dundee in 1993, aged 63.